Project

 Note: there's aa and aax file formats (all proprietary and with DRM). aax has higher bitrate.

-#32 Updated by didi about 7 years ago
+#32 Updated by didi over 7 years ago

 Claim of Bitcoin consuming as much electricity as Ireland.